fledge-iot/fledge/docs/04_installation.rst

 Obtaining the Snap Package
 --------------------------

-You can download the package from here:

-- |x86 Package|
-- |ARM Package|
+Check the |Downloads page| to find the package to install.

 Once you have downloaded the package, install it using the ``snap install`` command.
 Note that you may need to install it as superuser (or by using the ``sudo`` command).
 The current version of FogLAMP must be installed using the *--devmode* argument, since there are currently no security confinments.